 Always remember to add the vegetables that take the longest to cook in the pot first.
 Bell Peppers cook quicker and are best added later.

-How long to cook lalo?
+How long does it take to cook lalo?

 Cooking time will vary depending on fresh, frozen, and dried Jute leaves.
 Timing will also vary depending on the add-ons (vegetables).
 Usually, Lalo takes about 45 – 50 minutes to cook.
 Stews must be slow-cooked and not at high temperatures.
-You want the vegetables to take their time to release their flavors and fully cooked when served.
+You want the vegetables to take their time to release their flavors and be thoroughly cooked when served.

 Are vegetable stews good reheated?

 Yes, absolutely!
 Stovetop stews make great leftovers heated in either the microwave or in the oven.
 You can also use any leftovers to make bouillon or soup.
-Simple add more vegetables (your choice), more broth or calabaza or butternut squash.
+Simple add more vegetables (your choice), more broth or calabaza, or butternut squash.

 This stew is also perfect for your meal planning.
 Make it in advance, freeze, reheat and enjoy with boiled root vegetables or a healthy grain dish.